How to supervise a learner driver

 Start with short lessons at the beginning so you both know what to expect, then gradually build up to longer ones.
 Focus on giving positive instructions rather than lots of ‘don’ts.’
 After the lesson, provide feedback on what went well and tips for improvement.

-For more driving advice to pass onto a learner, check out our top tips for driving in spring guide.
+For more driving advice to pass on to a learner, check out our top tips for driving in spring guide.

 Comments are closed.